cloudcheflabs/dataroaster/trino-ecosystem/trino-gateway/README.md

 trino-gateway \
 --create-namespace \
 --namespace trino-gateway \
---version v1.1.0 \
+--version v1.2.0 \
---set dataroastermysql.storage.storageClass=oci \
 --set ingress.proxyHostName=trino-gateway-proxy-test.cloudchef-labs.com \
 --set ingress.restHostName=trino-gateway-rest-test.cloudchef-labs.com \
+--set dataroastermysql.storage.storageClass=oci \
+--set redis.global.storageClass=oci \
+--set redis.replica.replicaCount=1 \
 dataroaster-trino-gateway/dataroaster-trino-gateway;
 ```
+* `ingress.proxyHostName` and `ingress.restHostName` need to be replaced with the registered host names to dns above.
 * `dataroastermysql.storage.storageClass` which is the storage class for the dependency mysql needs to be changed to suit to your kubernetes cluster.
-* `ingress.proxyHostName` and `ingress.restHostName` need to be replaced with the registered host names to dns above.
+* `redis.global.storageClass` and `redis.replica.replicaCount` are the dependency redis storage class and replica count individually.

 Now, make sure certificates have been created successfully.
 ```